What are the most popular winter festivals in Lapland?

 Lapland is renowned for its enchanting winter festivals, which draw visitors from around the globe to experience the magic of the Arctic.
 Among the most celebrated is the Santa Claus Village in Rovaniemi, where the spirit of Christmas comes alive all year round.
 This festive hub is marked by the presence of Santa Claus himself, a post office that handles mail from children worldwide, and a host of holiday-themed events.
 The village becomes especially vibrant during the lead-up to Christmas, with twinkling lights and festive markets adding to the cheer.

-Another standout event is the SnowCastle of Kemi, a marvel of ice and snow that features intricate sculptures and structures crafted anew each year.
+Another standout event is the Arctic Art Festival in Rovaniemi, where artists create breathtaking sculptures from snow.
+Most of the events at the Festival are free of charge and available for any age group without registration.
+SnowCastle of Kemi is also worth a visit.
+It’s a marvel of ice and snow that features intricate sculptures and structures crafted anew each year.
 This festival combines art and architecture in a frozen wonderland that captivates visitors with its sheer scale and creativity.
 From ice slides to a snow hotel and an ice restaurant, the SnowCastle offers a unique cultural experience set against the backdrop of Lapland’s pristine winter landscape.

 The Skábmagovat Film Festival is another highlight, celebrating indigenous Sámi culture through film.
 Held in Inari, this festival showcases films that explore themes of indigenous identity, traditions, and contemporary issues.
 The event is held in a stunning open-air theater made of snow, offering a truly unique cinematic experience under the Arctic sky.